CASE STUDY

 The User Journey

-After understanding our user persona we creating a user journey representing the experience of a person who would use the Plan A website.
-By gaining that step by the step thought process of a user it made it easier to understand what features we needed to add to our app.
-From our user interview, we understood the pain points of our personas and created the website with that in mind.
+After understanding our user persona, we create a user journey representing a person who would use the Plan A website.
+By gaining that step by step's thought process, it was easier to understand what features we needed to add to our app.
+From our user interview, we understood our personas' pain points and created the website with that in mind.

 Key Insights